thtrieu/essence/README.md

 ```
 Q: What is the animal in the picture?      .
 A: cat
+Q: Is there any person in the picture?     .
+A: no
 Q: What is the cat doing?                  .
 A: sitting
 Q: Where is the cat sitting on?            .
 A: floor
 Q: What is the cat color?                  .
 A: white
+Q: Is the cat smiling?                     .
+A: yes
 ```

 - `dqn-cartpole.py`: A classic solved with DQN, with experience replay and target network ofcourse.
 (Illustration below is one-take)